OpenSignLabs/OpenSign/docs/docs/help/Templates/create-template.md

 ### Time to complete (days)
 - **[8]** You can specify the number of days within which the document must be signed.
 For example, if you set the expiration period to 15 days, the created document will remain available for signing for 15 days from the date of creation.
 After this period, the document will expire, and the signer will no longer be able to sign it.

-###  BCC
+###  Setting BCC and CC
-- **[9]** The BCC (Blind Carbon Copy) feature allows users to receive document completion emails at specified email addresses.
+- **BCC**: **[9]**  The BCC (Blind Carbon Copy) feature allows users to receive document completion emails at specified email addresses.
 You can add multiple contacts in the BCC field to notify several recipients.
 You can either:
 Click "Add New" to enter a new email contact, or Select from existing contacts using the dropdown list.

+- **CC**: **[10]** The CC (Carbon Copy) feature allows users to receive document completion emails at specified email addresses.
+You can add multiple contacts in the CC field to notify several recipients.
+You can either:
+Click "Add New" to enter a new email contact, or Select from existing contacts using the dropdown list.

+**Merge Certificate to PDF** **[11]**:
+  - **Yes**: This will ensure that the completion certificate is included in the final PDF document.
+However, please note that once merged, the certificate cannot be separated from the main document.
+  - **No**: If you choose not to merge, the completion certificate will be provided as a separate PDF file along with the signed document.
+This feature only available for the paid users.

 ### Security Setting
-- **[10] Enable OTP Verification** :
+- **[12] Enable OTP Verification** :

 If set to "Yes," the signer will be required to complete email OTP verification before viewing and signing the document.
 If "Enable OTP Verification" is set to "No," the signer will not be prompted for OTP verification during the signing process.
 Note: This feature is available exclusively on paid plans.

+- **Allow offline signing** :

+**[13]** Choose whether signers can submit a copy of this document signed using an external tool for owner review.
+   - **Yes**: Signers will see a “Sign Offline” option, allowing them to upload an externally signed PDF and submit it to the document owner for approval.
+   - On Approval: Once the owner approves the submission, the signer’s signing process will be marked as completed.
+After the document is approved by the owner, a notification email will be sent to the signer confirming that the document has been approved and their signing process is complete.
+At the same time, a request signature email will be triggered and sent to the next signer in the signing order.
+   - On Declined: If the document is incorrectly filled out or improperly formatted, the owner can decline it and add comments.
+The signer can then use the same signing link that was initially shared to them to either re-upload a corrected offline file or continue the process using OpenSign’s online signing interface.

+   - **No**: Signers can only sign within the app.
+The Sign Offline option will be hidden.

+This setting defaults to your account preference under Preferences and is available on paid plans.

 ### Enable tour:

-- **[11]** If set to "Yes," the signer will see the tour guide while signing the document.
+- **[14]** If set to "Yes," the signer will see the tour guide while signing the document.
 If your signer is familiar with OpenSign and you prefer not to display the tour guide, you can select "No," and the tour guide will not be shown to your signers.

 ### Notify on signatures:

-- **[12]** If set to "Yes," the document owner will receive an email notification each signer completes their signature.
+- **[15]** If set to "Yes," the document owner will receive an email notification each signer completes their signature.
 Note: This feature is available exclusively on paid plans.

 ### Allow modifications:

-- **[13]** If set to Yes, the signer will be allowed to make modifications to the document during the signing process.
+- **[16]** If set to Yes, the signer will be allowed to make modifications to the document during the signing process.
 However, they cannot edit or remove any fields that were already placed by the document owner.
 They can only add basic fields such as signature, stamp, initials, text, and cells.

 If both Allow Modification and Enable OTP are set to Yes, the signer will still not be able to edit or delete existing fields, but will gain access to additional advanced fields to add during signing.
 These include: signature, stamp, initials, name, job title, company, text, cells, and email.

 Note: This feature is available exclusively on paid plans.

 ### Redirect url:
-- **[14]**  After signing the document and upon its completion, the signer will be redirected to the specified URL.
+- **[17]**  After signing the document and upon its completion, the signer will be redirected to the specified URL.

+### Pen colors:
+- **[18]**  Choose the pen color for signing the document.
+The selected color will be available during the signing process.
+OpenSign currently supports red, blue, and black pen colors.

 ### Proceed to Template Creation Panel
 - **Next**: Click the "Next" button to proceed to the next stage of template creation, where you can add widgets and finalize the template.
 - **Cancel**: If you need to start over or make changes, click Cancel button to clear the form.